huzaifafaran/huzaifafaran/README.md

 <h3 align="left">💡 About Me</h3>

 - 🎤 President of The Literary Club (TLC), FAST NUCES Karachi
-- 🏆 National-Level Debater & Declamation Champion
+- 🏆 National-Level Declamation Champion
-- 📌 Organizer of TEDx FAST NUCES Karachi
+- 📌 Independently organized TED Event Organizer
 - 🤖 Passionate about AI, ML, and building scalable tech solutions
-- 🎨 Designer of book covers & digital content
+- 📚 Ranked among the Top 20 position holders of the Board of Secondary and Intermediate Education 2022
 ###

 <div align="center">